 DNS TXT Record Phone Contact: The phone number defined in Appendix A.2.2.

-Domain Contact: The Domain Name Registrant, technical contact, or administrative contact (or the equivalent under a ccTLD) as listed in the WHOIS record of the Base Domain Name or in a DNS SOA record, or as obtained through direct contact with the Domain Name Registrar.

 Domain Label: From RFC 8499: “An ordered list of zero or more octets that makes up a portion of a domain name.
 Using graph theory, a label identifies one node in a portion of the graph of all possible domain names.”

 Domain Name: An ordered list of one or more Domain Labels assigned to a node in the Domain Name System.